 On this page

 Construction of a new birth to year 12 (B-12) school in Aldinga is underway.
-The school will accommodate up to 1500 students, 100 inclusive places for students with a disability and a 75 place children's centre.
+The school can accommodate up to 1500 students, 100 inclusive places for students with a disability and a 75 place children's centre by 2026.

 The new school is located along Port Road in Aldinga and delivered as a Public Private Partnership (PPP) project.
 View the location on a map.